weddle/SimpleWrapperTest/README.md

 # Spark Android SDK Wrapper

-## Embed video calling capabilities into your Android App in just a few lines of code using the Cisco Spark SDK with this wrapper.
+## Embed video calling capabilities into your Android App in just a few lines of code

 This Simple Test application demonstrates the Spark Android SDK Wrapper.